The 2009 Gonzaga Debate Institute

 Parents and Teachers: Do your students like to argue and you are looking for some way to positively channel those emerging advocacy skills?

 Welcome to the Gonzaga Debate Institute Novice Program.
 The GDI is pleased to offer a lab tailored to the needs of beginning and inexperienced debaters.
 Camp is becoming more and more important to a students competitive success and its never too early to begin learning the fundamentals.
 This lab experience will be designed for students with little to no experience in debating.
-The Novice program will focus primarily on teaching students the fundamentals of academic debate, while also preparing them for competition on the 2008-2009 National Forensics League Topic.
-Although they'll learn argument in the context of this topic, the skills gained will certainly be applicable regardless of topic.
+The Novice program will focus primarily on teaching students the fundamentals of academic debate, while also preparing them for competition on the 2006-2007 National Forensics League Topic.

 Debate is an invaluable experience and students will leave the lab with all the fundamentals to effectively compete in the ranks of high school debate.
 Without a doubt you will win a lot of trophies as a results of your GDI education.
 But more importantly, you'll leave GDI with a set of skills that you simply can't attain in the traditional classroom setting.
 Debate will teach you not only important critical thinking, analysis, speaking, advocacy, and research, but it will also expose you to a wide variety of topics including philosophy, government, science, economics, and sociology to name a few.